ZoomInfo

 Can ABM work for companies with short sales cycles?

-Yes, but the approach needs to be modified to focus on one-to-many tactics that can engage accounts quickly rather than the longer, more intensive campaigns used for complex enterprise sales.
+Yes, but focus on one-to-many tactics that engage accounts quickly rather than intensive campaigns designed for complex enterprise sales.